SadiyaMayat/LSTM-Model/README.md

 ## MRF Stock Price Prediction using LSTM
 ### Introduction
-This project demonstrates how to use a Long Short-Term Memory (LSTM) neural network to predict the open stock price of MRF company.
+This Repository demonstrates how to use a Long Short-Term Memory (LSTM) neural network to predict the open stock price of MRF company.
 LSTM is a type of recurrent neural network (RNN) capable of learning long-term dependencies, making it suitable for time series forecasting, such as stock price prediction.
-### Project Overview
-In this project, we utilize the historical stock data of MRF company to train an LSTM model.
+In this, we utilize the historical stock data of MRF company to train an LSTM model.
 The features used for prediction include Open, High, Low, Close, Adjusted Close, and Volume.
 The model is trained to predict the next day's open stock price.
 ## Steps to Build the Model
 ### Data Preparation:
 * Load the stock data from a CSV file.